skirino-chaba/RESOLA-Takehome-Challenge/docs/deployment.md

 For issues or questions:
 - Check CloudWatch Logs
 - Review the [Architecture Documentation](./architecture.md)
-- Open an issue on GitHub
+- Open an issue on GitHub## Deployment notes